ArceusOmkar7/Reporter/backend/README.md

    - Created the database schema in `table_creation.sql`.
    - Established database connection in `utils/database.py`.

-2. **Authentication**
+2. **Simple Authentication**
-   - Implemented secure authentication using JWT tokens
+   - Implemented simple username/password authentication (no JWT tokens)
-   - Added OAuth2 password flow for Swagger UI integration
+   - Passwords are stored as plain text for simplicity
-   - Implemented login, registration and token validation
+   - All API endpoints are publicly accessible without authentication
-   - Created robust validation for emails and passwords
+   - No bearer token required for API access

 3. **Models**
    - Defined database models for: